fioprotocol/fips/fip-00XX.md

 #### Request
 No changes
 #### Processing
-* If NFT has no granted FIOPs, program is [sill active](#program-duration) and FIOPs were computed, computed FIOPs are granted to the NFT and *Total FIOPs in Circulation* is updated.
+* If NFT has no granted FIOPs, program is [sill active](#program-duration) and FIOPs were computed, computed FIOPs are granted to the NFT.
 #### Exception handling
 No changes
 #### Response